 This recipe is based on the NYTimes recipes for “Fresh and Wild Mushroom Stew”.
-I made it more adaptable and way less reliant on (more expensive) mushrooms by adding carrots and parsnips into the mix; please adapt, whether it’s the ingredients or amount, to your own needs.
+The idea of this recipe sounded really good for a cold night, but I did not have the types of mushrooms that this recipe called for so I adapted the recipe to make it way less reliant on (more expensive) mushrooms by adding carrots and parsnips into the mix.
+Please adapt this recipe, whether it’s the ingredients or amount, to your own needs.

 - 1 Carrot